 The agricultural sector is facing new challenges.
-In the wake of climate change, strategies must be developed to avoid negative effects on harvests.
-Fruit growing in Germany is already affected by the consequences of climate change: strong solar radiation, rising temperatures and increasing extreme weather events such as hail and heavy rainfall.
-In order to counteract quality and yield losses, hail protection nets and foils are already increasingly used in orcharding.
+In the wake of climate change, strategies must be developed to avoid negative impacts on harvests.
+Orcharding in Germany is already affected by the consequences of climate change: rising temperatures, changes in precipitation distribution and increasingly frequent extreme weather events such as hail and heavy rain.
+As a result, commercial fruit growers are increasingly using hail protection nets and foil roofing to prevent quality and yield losses.

 The project "APV-Obstbau" (Agrivoltaic Orcharding) will investigate to what extent agrivoltaics can replace these protective measures in apple cultivation, which system design makes sense for this crop and in which way the agrivoltaic system affects crop yields.